-In response to the financial pressures of reducing income within the diocese, initial planning is underway to transform into a thriving, growing diocese through new ministry models supported by a sustainable deployment plan.
+The events of the last 12 months have shown that we need to adapt quickly to a changing world that has impacted every one of us.
+However, before the impact of COVID-19, we had already recognised the need for transformation within the Diocese, to address the financial pressures of reducing income within the Diocese whilst also embodying the vision for a thriving, growing Diocese through new ministry models supported by a sustainable deployment plan.
 Assistance is being provided from the Strategic Capacity Fund of the National Church to develop this thinking into a funded transformation plan.